crystal-lang/crystal-website/_posts/2023-02-17-a-necessary-breaking-change.md

 We're still more than a month away from 1.8, giving us time to introduce the changes into the nightly builds and to let the community test their shards and projects for incompatibilities.

-So, to be prepared, the next steps are:
+So, to be prepared, we suggest you to:

- 0. If you are using 1.7, use the compiler flag `-Duse_pcre2` to check how your project fares.
+ 1. If you are using 1.7, use the compiler flag `-Duse_pcre2` to check how your project fares.

- 1. If you are using nightlies, they already use PCRE2.
-To get the old behavior, you need to add `-Duse_pcre` (remember this _only affects runtime_ behaviour, not the syntax or regex literals).
+ 2. If you are using nightlies, they already use PCRE2.
+To get the old behavior, you need to add `-Duse_pcre` (remember this _only affects runtime_ behavior, not the syntax or regex literals).

+ 3. Fix every regex that is causing trouble.

+ 4. Remove `-Duse_pcre` if you added it in 2: support for PCRE will not be guaranteed after 1.9.

 Keep us posted if your project fails because of this change.
 We'll gather the information and possible fixes for others facing similar issues.

+> **NOTE:** ⚠️ Package maintainers ⚠️
+> Please switch to PCRE2 no later than in 1.8.